Graylog2/documentation/pages/configuration/web_interface.rst

 The Graylog web interface was rewritten in JavaScript for 2.0 to be a client-side single-page browser application.
 This means its code is running solely in your browser, fetching all data via HTTP(S) from the REST API of your Graylog server.

 .. note:: The HTTP address must be accessible by everyone using the web interface.
-This means that Graylog *must* listen on a public network interface *or* be exposed to one using a proxy or NAT!
+This means that Graylog *must* listen on a public network interface *or* be exposed to one using a proxy, NAT or a load balancer!

 Configuration Options
 =====================